vaibhavi967/Retail-Store-Performance-Customer-Behaviour-Analysis-Zudio-Excel-/README.md

 This project involved analyzing retail sales and customer behaviour data using Microsoft Excel.
 The analysis focused on store performance, product categories, customer purchasing patterns, and operational factors to derive actionable business insights and recommendations.

+Note: GitHub does not preview Excel files.
+Please download the Excel file to view the full dashboard and analysis.